 Won’t provide as much current as DC to DC charger

-Will reduce lifespan of lead-acid batteries.
-Doesn’t work with lithium.
+May reduce lifespan of lead-acid batteries.
+Inefficient with lithium batteries.

 Isolators were the tried and true alternator charging method for many years.
 But with the advent of “smart” alternators, they are a lot less effective.
 We’ve got a comparison isolator vs. DC to DC charger farther down in this article.